Bikes · Resale guide

 Advantages — Why Buyers Pick the Bajaj Pulsar NS400 in 2026

-Comfortable Ergonomics for Daily Use and Tours: The NS400 strikes a good balance between sportiness and comfort.
-Its upright riding posture is suitable for daily commutes, reducing wrist and back strain.
-The well-padded seat and decent suspension also make it capable of handling longer touring rides without excessive fatigue.
+Comfortable and Ergonomic Design: The NS400 strikes a good balance between sportiness and comfort.
+Its riding posture is upright enough for daily commutes and long-distance touring, while still allowing for spirited riding.
+The well-padded seat and decent suspension setup contribute to a comfortable experience over varied Indian road conditions.

 Disadvantages — Why You Might Skip the Bajaj Pulsar NS400 in 2026